-- The nursing process is a systematic method of organizing the delivery of evidence-based nursing care.
-Components of the process are: assessing health status and health potential, formulating nursing diagnoses, planning individualized interventions, implementing planned care, and evaluating the patient's response. - Graduate nursing education prepares the nurse to function autonomously in a variety of roles, and integrates theory, research, and practice for the improvement of patient care and the advancement of the nursing profession. - The art of nursing is the skill manifested in the competent, caring management of patient care. - Caring is the helping relationship which is influenced by spiritual and cultural values and which promotes the growth and self-actualization of the patient and/or nurse.
-The concept of caring encompasses the processes of interaction, communication, and teaching/learning.
+- □ The nursing process is a systematic method of organizing the delivery of evidence-based nursing care.
+Components of the process are: assessing health status and health potential, formulating nursing diagnoses, planning individualized interventions, implementing planned care, and evaluating the patient's response. - ☐ Graduate nursing education prepares the nurse to function autonomously in a variety of roles, and integrates theory, research, and practice for the improvement of patient care and the advancement of the nursing profession. - ☐ The art of nursing is the skill manifested in the competent, caring management of patient care.